jeremygustine/logging-demos/presentation.md

 - Projects
     - old-school
+    - log4j - show config
     - java-util-logging - no dependency required!
-    - log4j - show config
     - logback - show config
     - What if I pull in a library that is using another framework?
 What do I have to do?
         - log4j2-and-library-with-log4j
+        - This works, but it requires configuring both implementations.
     - Well, what if I only want to configure one implementation?
         - You could use JCL, but don't.
 Instead, use SLF4J.
         - Go over the `Using SLF4J` section in the README, including bridges and bindings.